 No dog boot will provide your dog with more traction than their natural paw would.

-A boot with a thicker, more obvious tread will give more traction than one with a smooths surface but you will sacrifice flexibility of the material.
-It may cause them to walk unnaturally.
+A boot with a thicker, more obvious tread will give more traction than one with a smooths surface but you will sacrifice flexibility of the material and it may cause them to walk unnaturally.

-It’s easier to find dog boots if your dog’s leg and paw are of a similar width.
+3) It’s easier to find dog boots if your dog’s leg and paw are of a similar width

-If your Dachshund has thicker legs, so their is not such a size difference between the proportion of their foot and leg, you will have an easier time finding dog boots that fit.
+If your dog has thicker legs, so there is not such a size difference between the proportion of their foot and leg, you will have an easier time finding dog boots that fit.

-By nature, Dachshund generally have fat paws and skinny little legs though.
+By nature, Dachshunds, and some other dog breeds, have fat paws and skinny little legs.

 The manufacturer expects that a dog with a certain width paw will have a certain leg circumference.

-If your dog doesn’t fit that norm, you will have a harder time finding boots.
+If your dog doesn’t fit that norm, you will have a harder time finding boots that fit.